11 The Fungi Kingdom

 Introduction

 The word fungus comes from the Latin word for mushrooms.
-Indeed, the familiar mushroom is a reproductive structure used by many types of fungi.
-However, there are also many fungus species that don’t produce mushrooms at all.
+Indeed, the familiar mushroom is a reproductive structure used by many types of fungi; however, many fungus species don’t produce mushrooms at all.
 Being eukaryotes, a typical fungal cell contains a true nucleus and many membrane-bound organelles.
-The kingdom Fungi includes an enormous variety of living organisms collectively referred to as Eucomycota, or true Fungi (Fig 1).
+The kingdom of Fungi includes an enormous variety of living organisms collectively referred to as Eucomycota, or true Fungi (Fig 1).
 While scientists have identified about 100,000 species of fungi, this is only a fraction of the 1.5 million species of fungus likely present on Earth.
-Edible mushrooms, yeasts, black mold, and the producer of the antibiotic penicillin, Penicillium notatum, are all members of the kingdom Fungi, which belongs to the domain Eukarya.
+Edible mushrooms, yeasts, black mold, and the producer of the antibiotic penicillin, Penicillium notatum, are all members of the kingdom Fungi.

 Figure 1: Many species of fungus produce the familiar mushroom (a) which is a reproductive structure.
 This (b) coral fungus displays brightly colored fruiting bodies.
 This electron micrograph shows (c) the spore-bearing structures of Aspergillus, a type of toxic fungus found mostly in soil and plants. (credit “mushroom”: modification of work by Chris Wee; credit “coral fungus”: modification of work by Cory Zanker; credit “Aspergillus”: modification of work by Janice Haney Carr, Robert Simmons, CDC; scale-bar data from Matt Russell)

-Fungi, once considered plant-like organisms, are more closely related to animals than plants.
+Fungi, once considered plant-like organisms because of their boxy cells and cell wall characteristics, are more closely related to animals than plants.
 Fungi are not capable of photosynthesis: they are heterotrophic because they use complex organic compounds as sources of energy and carbon.
 Fungi share a few other traits with animals.
 Their cell walls are composed of chitin, which is found in the exoskeletons of arthropods.
-Fungi produce a number of pigments, including melanin, also found in the hair and skin of animals.
+Fungi produce several pigments, including melanin, also found in the hair and skin of animals.
 Like animals, fungi also store carbohydrates as glycogen.
-However, like bacteria, fungi absorb nutrients across the cell surface and act as decomposers, helping to recycle nutrients by breaking down organic materials to simple molecules.
+However, like bacteria, fungi absorb nutrients across the cell surface and act as decomposers, helping to recycle nutrients by breaking down organic materials into simple molecules.

 Some fungal organisms multiply only asexually, whereas others undergo both asexual reproduction and sexual reproduction.
 Most fungi produce a large number of spores, which are haploid cells that can undergo mitosis to form multicellular, haploid individuals.